BakalMode/supermarket-back-JB-Final-Project/README.md

-# my final Jhon Bryce project commerce app
+# My final Jhon Bryce project commerce app

-in order to set up the app you will also need to set up the front-end part of the project you can do that here: https://github.com/BakalMode/supermarket-front-JB-Final-Project
+**in order to set up the app you will also need to set up the front-end part of the project** you can do that here: https://github.com/BakalMode/supermarket-front-JB-Final-Project

-## setting up instructaions:
+## Setting up instructaions: (without using docker)

 creating a virtual environment:
 **!!check if one already exists before creating a new one!!**